Research interests

 The main research interest of my team is the theory of quantum many-body non-equilibrium physics.

-We're interested in studying dynamics in many-body models, by utilizing state-of-the-art
+We're interested in advancing our fundamental understanding of complex quantum dynamics in large many-body models, by utilizing state-of-the-art

 numerical methods and quantum optics tools [e.g.: matrix product states (MPS)/tensor